 - Use a pointed shovel to stab each bag so the wide side opens.
 Then simply pick up the bag on either end and dump out the contents.

-- Next, use a rake to spread the mulch.
+- Take a rake to spread the mulch.

-- Then, wearing gloves, spread mulch under each plant, leaving a 2-inch gap between the stem or trunk of the plant and the mulch.
+- Put on gardening gloves and spread mulch under each plant, leaving a 2-inch gap between the stem or trunk of the plant and the mulch.

 - Use reserve bags to provide even coverage in corners, around sprinkler heads, along the lawn edge and beneath smaller plants to finish up.